Jet schemes and invariant theory: Introduction

 \section{Introduction}

-There has been some recent interest in jet schemes and arc spaces due to a seminal paper by Nash \cite{N} in 1996.
-Given an irreducible scheme $X$ of finite type over an algebraically closed field $k$, the $m$th jet scheme $X_m$ is determined by its functor of points.
-For every $k$-algebra $A$, we have a bijection For a smooth, irreducible scheme $X$, $X_m$ is irreducible for all $m\geq 1$, and is an affine bundle over $X$ with fiber an affine space of dimension $m\ \text{dim}(X)$.
+Given an irreducible scheme $X$ of finite type over an algebraically closed field $k$, the first jet scheme $X_1$ is just the total tangent space of $X$.
+For $m>1$, the $m^{\text{th}}$ jet scheme $X_m$ is a higher-order generalization that is determined by its functor of points.
+For every $k$-algebra $A$, we have a bijection When $X$ is nonsingular, $X_m$ is irreducible for all $m\geq 1$, and is an affine bundle over $X$ with fiber an affine space of dimension $m\ \text{dim}(X)$.
 If $X$ is singular, the jet schemes are much more subtle and carry information about the singularities of $X$.
-For an irreducible $X$, an important problem is to determine when $X_m$ is irreducible for all $m$.
-By a result of Mustata \cite{Mu}, this holds when $X$ is locally a complete intersection with rational singularities.
-On the other hand, this is not a necessary condition as Example 4.7 of \cite{Mu} shows.
+The structural properties of $X_m$ are of interest, in particular the question of when $X_m$ is irreducible for all $m$.
+Mustata has shown that this holds when $X$ is locally a complete intersection with rational singularities, although these are not necessary conditions \cite{Mu}.